 The site has 16 groundwater monitoring wells.
-The wellhead protectors were locked and properly labeled (PL-5).
-The wellhead protector for monitoring well 0634 had bullet damage but was secure.
-Gunnison County landfill operators have placed concrete barriers to protect monitoring well 0716, which is on landfill property, from landfill activities (PL-6).
-The edge of an adjacent spoil pile, although close to the concrete barriers, does not impair access to monitoring well 0716.
+The wellhead protectors were locked and properly labeled.
+Bullet damage is present on the lock of monitoring well 0630 and on the wellhead protector of monitoring well 0634.
+However, both wells are secure, and no maintenance is required.
+Gunnison County landfill operators have placed concrete barriers to protect monitoring well 0716, which is on landfill property, from landfill activities.
+The edge of an adjacent spoil pile (PL-4), although close to the concrete barriers, does not impair access to monitoring well 0716.
+The base of monitoring well 709 is cracked but remains stable.
+Inspectors will continue to monitor these features.
 No maintenance needs were identified.